Christina Rossetti

 Christina Georgina Rossetti (5 December 1830 – 29 December 1894) was an English writer of romantic, devotional and children's poems, including "Goblin Market" and "Remember".
 She also wrote the words of two Christmas carols well known in Britain: "In the Bleak Midwinter", later set by Gustav Holst, Katherine Kennicott Davis, and Harold Darke, and "Love Came Down at Christmas", also set by Darke and other composers.
 She was a sister of the artist and poet Dante Gabriel Rossetti and features in several of his paintings.
+Some of her early poetry, such as "Goblin Market", was influenced by the Pre-Raphaelite movement.

 Early life and education

-Christina Rossetti was born in 38 Charlotte Street (now 110 Hallam Street), London, to Gabriele Rossetti, a poet and a political exile from Vasto, Abruzzo, Italy, since 1824 and Frances Polidori, the sister of Lord Byron's friend and physician John William Polidori.
+Christina Rossetti was born at 38 Charlotte Street (now 110 Hallam Street), London, to Gabriele Rossetti, a poet and a political exile from Vasto, Abruzzo, Italy, since 1824, and Frances Polidori, the sister of Lord Byron's friend and physician John William Polidori.
 She had two brothers and a sister: Dante Gabriel became an influential artist and poet, and William Michael and Maria both became writers.
-Christina, the youngest and a lively child, dictated her first story to her mother before she had learnt to write.
+Christina, the youngest, and a lively child, dictated her first story to her mother before she had learnt to write.

 Rossetti was educated at home by her mother and father through religious works, classics, fairy tales and novels.
 Rossetti delighted in the works of Keats, Scott, Ann Radcliffe and Matthew Lewis.
 The influence of the work of Dante Alighieri, Petrarch and other Italian writers filled the home and influenced Rossetti's later writing.
 Their household was open to visiting Italian scholars, artists and revolutionaries.
-The family homes in Bloomsbury at no.38 and later no.50 Charlotte (Hallam) Street (now demolished) were within easy reach of Madame Tussauds, London Zoo and the newly opened Regent's Park, which she visited regularly.
+The family homes in Bloomsbury at no. 38 and later no. 50 Charlotte (Hallam) Street (now demolished) were within easy reach of Madame Tussauds, London Zoo and the newly opened Regent's Park, which she visited regularly.
 Unlike her parents, Rossetti felt at home in London and was seemingly happy.

 In the 1840s, Rossetti's family faced financial troubles due to a deterioration in her father's physical and mental health.
 In 1843, he was diagnosed with persistent bronchitis, possibly tuberculosis, and faced losing his sight.
 He gave up his teaching post at King's College and though he lived another 11 years, suffered from depression and was never physically well again.
 Rossetti's mother began teaching to support the family, and Maria became a live-in governess, a prospect that Christina Rossetti dreaded.
 At the time her brother William was working for the Excise Office and Gabriel was at art school, leaving Christina increasingly isolated at home.
 When she was 14, she suffered a nervous breakdown and left school.
 Bouts of depression and related illness followed.
 During this period she, her mother and her sister became absorbed in the Anglo-Catholic movement that developed in the Church of England.
 Religious devotion came to play a major role in her life.